Prehistoric Italy: Castellieri

-The Castellieri civilization developed in Istria during the Mid-Bronze Age, and later expanded into Friuli, the modern Venezia Giulia, Dalmatia and the neighbouring areas.
+The Castellieri culture developed in Istria during the developed Early and Middle Bronze Age, and later expanded into Friuli, the modern Venezia Giulia, Dalmatia and the neighbouring areas.
 It lasted for more than a millennium, from the 15th century BC until the Roman conquest in the third century BC.
 It takes its name from the fortified boroughs (Castellieri, Friulian cjastelir) which characterized the culture.

 The ethnicity of the Castellieri civilization is uncertain, although it was most likely of Pre-Indoeuropean stock, coming from the sea.
-The first castellieri were indeed built along the Istrian coasts and present the same Megalithic appearance characterizing in the Mycenaean civilization at the time.
+The first Castellieri were indeed built along the Istrian coast and show a similar Cyclopean masonry which is also characterizing in the Mycenaean civilization at the time.The best researched Castelliere in Istria is Monkodonja near Rovinj.
 Hypotheses about an Illyrian origin of the people are not confirmed.

-The Castellieri were fortified boroughs, usually located on hills or mountains or, more rarely (such as in Friuli), in plains.
+The Castellieri were fortified settlements, usually located on hills or mountains or, more rarely (such as in Friuli), in plains.
 They were constituted by one or more concentric series of walls, of rounded or elliptical shape in Istria and Venezia Giulia, or quadrangular in Friuli, within which was the inhabited area.

-Some hundred castellieri have been discovered in Istria, Friuli, and Venezia Giulia, such as that of Leme, in west-central Istria, of Elerji, near Muggia, of Monte Giove near Prosecco (Trieste) and San Polo, not far from Monfalcone.
+Some hundred Castellieri have been discovered in Istria, Friuli, and Venezia Giulia, such as that of Leme, in west-central Istria, of Elerji, near Muggia, of Monte Giove near Prosecco (Trieste) and San Polo, not far from Monfalcone.
 However, the largest castelliere was perhaps that of Nesactium, in southern Istria, not far from Pula.